Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Experiments

 \section{Experiments}

-We performed simulation experiments to study the following questions: \begin{enumerate} \item How much is the effect of auxiliary heads and the generated hazard signal? \item How our method with auxiliary heads and the hazard signal performs compared to baselines? \item Can we decrease the dataset size by using auxiliary heads? \item Can latent space learn about the scene structure, future potential trajectories for the ego agent and other agents? \end{enumerate}
+We performed simulation experiments to study the following questions: \begin{enumerate} \item How much is the effect of auxiliary heads and the generated hazard signal? \item How our method with auxiliary heads and the hazard signal performs compared to baselines? \item Can we decrease the dataset size by using auxiliary heads? \item Can latent space learn about the scene structure, future potential trajectories for the ego agent and other agents? \item How is the generalization capability of the proposed method compared to other methods? \end{enumerate}

 In the following sections, first, the simulation environment and data collection have been described.
 Then, the implementation details of the multi-head VAE and policy network architectures and also the reward function are detailed.
 After that, the effect of different heads in the multi-head VAE is evaluated to answer question \ref{aux_heads}.
 The proposed method is then compared with state-of-the-art methods to answer question \ref{comp_baselines}.
 Dataset size effect is evaluated next to answer question \ref{dataset_size}.
-Finally, a qualitative analysis of the learned latent-vector is done to answer question \ref{qual_analysis}.
+Then, a qualitative analysis of the learned latent-vector is done to answer question \ref{qual_analysis}.
+Finally, to answer question \ref{gnrlzn}, the generalization capability of the proposed approach is evaluated.
 All experiments were repeated for a set of five identical random seeds for each case.